islegendary/discourse-segment-CDP/README.md

 **Note:**
 If your site previously used `discourse_id`, and you are switching to `use_anon`, Segment will treat these as **new distinct profiles** unless you use Unify rules to merge.

-### Installation

-1. Install the plugin in your Discourse instance
-2. Go to Settings > Plugins > Segment CDP
-3. Add your Segment write key
-4. Enable the plugin

-In Segment, create a `Ruby` source and use your write key to configure this plugin in Discourse.

 ### Contributing

 Please see [CONTRIBUTING.md](/CONTRIBUTING.md).

 ### License

-This plugin is © 2016 Kyle Welsby.
-It is free software, licensed under the terms specified in the [LICENSE](/LICENSE) file.
+This plugin is © 2025 Donnie W. It is free software, licensed under the terms specified in the [LICENSE](/LICENSE) file.